-- Ham radio.
-If you have a ham radio, you must receive a Bahamas reciprocal license to use your ham radio in the Bahamas (even for email).
+If you have a ham radio aboard, you need a Bahamas reciprocal license to use it — including for email.
 Allow at least 2 months for processing.
-Send a copy of your US license, copy of your birth certificate or passport photo page, $25 international money order and a letter requesting a reciprocal license to:
+Send a copy of your US license, a copy of your birth certificate or passport photo page, a $25 international money order, and a letter requesting a reciprocal license to:

 Public Utilities Commission